 Unfortunately, if the cart abandonment reason is the shipping cost, it was found that the majority of these shoppers purchase the same item at a different online retailer.
 A study conducted in the UK (Statista, 2015) has shown that 43% of such shoppers are lost to potential competition.

 However, it was also found that 26% actually returned to purchase the item at a later date.
-And with the right tools in place, the right targeting, you can get a good portion of potential customers back.
+And with the right tools and targeting in place, you can get a good portion of potential customers back.

 How to Send Cart Abandonment Emails?